EricTheToon/Fortlatro/README.md

 Supply Drop - Arcana Packs always contain one of the Ammo tarot cards

 Big Ammo Box - Ammo tarot cards can target 2 addition cards

+Cursed: Random Damage - Each hands base chips and mult are randomized between X0.25 and X3

+Cursed: Monster Part Influx - Gain $100 start next round with only 1 hand this voucher can appear multiple times

+Cursed: Glass Cannon - Double all Joker values Double all Blind Requirements as well

+Monster Part Availability - ALL blinds payout $10 earn no interest

+Resourceful Respite - ALL blinds payout $15 earn no interest remaining hands and discards no longer give money

 # 26 Tarots
 Left Handed Death - its just death but backwards i made it specifically to fuck with Crac since he keeps messing it up and then he installed a persona tarot card mod so now its a persona death tarot